 Each season has its own power and its own energy.
 In the seasonal walks you will experience fully what nature, in the moment, can bring you and how you can use this for your process.
 In the Dutch woods where the walks take place, you can expect stillness and connection, individual and group exercises, visualizations – with passionate guidance from wilderness coach Rianne, burnout coach Hanneke and the team of Microdosing Institute.
 Every season there is a microdosing edition.

 Microdose.nl is Europe’s first and largest microdosing webshop and official partner of Microdosing Institute.
 They provide the most extensive offer of microdosing substances, supplies, and toolkits combined with honest, knowledgeable, and excellent service.
-With their moral and financial support, we can get our project off the ground and stay independent.
+With their moral and financial support, we are able to persue the mission of Microdosing Institute independently.

 Foodsporen is a Dutch producer of nutritional supplements based on pure fungi and mushrooms.
 Their products come in the form of tinctures, powders, and capsules, which they sell on their website.
 These products are functional mushrooms and can be used for stacking with microdosing substances.

 For nearly 25 years, Fresh Mushrooms Ltd. has been the market leader in cultivating fresh psilocybin mushrooms.
 However, after the government enforced the mushroom ban in the Netherlands, Hans Grootewal, mycologist and founder of Fresh Mushrooms Ltd, had no other choice than to shift his business.
 He was committed to the cultivation and breeding of Magic Truffles —which are still legal many countries—and develop a product that surpasses the mushroom.